ARCLabUNO/arclabwebsite/content/training-modules/risk-assessment/00-why-risk-scores-are-misunderstood/index.md

 <div class="arc-module-section">
   <h2>The Basic Problem</h2>
-  <p>Two tools can both assign a “risk score” and still behave very differently.</p>
+  <p>Two tools can assign the same “risk score," but behave very differently.</p>
-  <p>That matters because a score is only useful if it meaningfully distinguishes between outcomes.</p>
+  <p>That matters because a risk score is only useful if it meaningfully distinguishes between outcomes.</p>
   <div class="arc-module-key">
-    <strong>The key idea:</strong> not all risk scores carry the same practical meaning.
+    <strong>The idea:</strong> Not all risk scores carry the same practical meaning.
   </div>
 </div>